RobinSchmidt/RS-MET/Documentation/Tutorials/FractalPatternSynthesis.md

 Lindenmayer Systems
 -------------------

 A Lindenmayer system, for short L-system, is a string rewriting system that can be used to generate strings that can be fed into a turtle graphics system in order to produce attractive drawings.
 Originally, these systems were conceived by theoretical botanist Aristid Lindenmayer to model the development of plants.
 An L-system consists of an initial string, known as "axiom" (I prefer to call it seed) and a set of replacement rules.
-A replacement rule, also know as production rule or just production, consists of a "predecessor" character and a "successor" string.
-For example, a rule: `F = F+F` would replace every occurrence of `F` inside a string to which it is applied by `F+F`.
+A replacement rule, also known as production rule or just production, consists of a "predecessor" character and a "successor" string.
+For example, a rule: `F = F+F`, when applied to a string, would replace every occurrence of `F` by `F+F`.
 A Lindenmayer system applies the set of production rules to the initial string, then to the output of that application and so on - as often as desired.
 We can see that the number of `F`s doubles in each iteration which means, our initial string will grow exponentially with the number of iterations.
+All rules that can possibly be applied to a string are applied in parallel.
+This reflects the way in which plants grow by cell division and distinguishes an L-system from another widely used class of formal languages - namely Chomsky grammars - which apply one rule at a time in a single iteration.

+For example, consider the simple L-system:

+Axiom: A
+Rules: A = BA, B = AB

+The string would develop as follows:

+0: A
+1: BA
+2: ABBA (thank you for the music!)
+2: BAABABBA
+3: ABBABAABBAABABBA
+4: BAABABBAABBABAABABBABAABBAABABBA

+etc. With more complex sets of rules and/or more complex seeds, the resulting strings can get an interesting and complex internal structure.

 Generation of Fractals
 ----------------------

 A turtle graphics interpreter and Lindenmayer systems are the two basic ingredients that we need to produce line drawings with self-similar ("fractal") features.
+The strategy is - if that isn't already obvious - to use a Lindenmayer system to produce a string that contains turtle commands and throw that string at out turtle graphics interpreter.
+The turtle will respond only to the command characters and ignore all other characters in the string.
 It's intutively obvious that the results will show self-similarity, because in the iterative application of the L-system rules, smaller parts (typically `F`orward lines) are replaced by more complex structures, inside of which in the next iterations again the forward lines are replaced by the same structures and so on.